KathleenYager/BikeSharing_Challenge_New/README.md

 The graph below indicates that bikes are most often checked out for short periods of time.
 ![Checkout Times by User](https://github.com/KathleenYager/BikeSharing_Challenge_New/blob/main/resources/Checkout_time_for_users.png)

 The graph below further breaks down checkout time by gender.
+The chart shows males rent bikes more often than females or persons perferring not to identify their gender.

 Checkout time for Users by Gender
 ![Comparison by of bikeshare by gender](https://github.com/KathleenYager/BikeSharing_Challenge_New/blob/main/resources/Checkout_time_by_Gender.png)